paulross/PythonExtensionPatterns/doc/sphinx/source/compiler_flags.rst

 Setting Flags Automatically in ``setup.py``
 --------------------------------------------------

-The sysconfig module allows you to create a generif setup.py script for Python C extensions.
+The sysconfig module allows you to create a generic ``setup.py`` script for Python C extensions (see highlighted line):

 .. code-block:: python
+    :emphasize-lines: 15

     from distutils.core import setup, Extension
     import os